BorisJIordanov/BJJ/README.md

 - Default setup uses the device's camera.
 - Users can switch to an IP camera feed dynamically during runtime.
-- Frames are processed at a steady FPS to ensure smooth video feed, even with complex calculations.
+- Frames are processed at a steady FPS to ensure a smooth video feed, even with complex calculations.
 Camera resolution is set to 1280x720 for enhanced clarity.

 **4. Optimized Performance:**

-- Frames are processed at a steady FPS to ensure smooth video feed, even with complex calculations.
+- Frames are processed at a steady FPS to ensure a smooth video feed, even with complex calculations.
 - Camera resolution is set to 1280x720 for enhanced clarity.

 **5. User-Friendly GUI:**